jackieli19/jackieli19.github.io/_pages/cv.md

 Education
 ======
-Master of Financial Engineering\
+UC Berkeley\
-*UC Berkeley, Expected 2021*\
+*Master of Financial Engineering\, Expected 2021*

-Master of Quantitative Finance\
+The University of Waterloo\
-*The University of Waterloo, 2019*
+*Master of Quantitative Finance, 2019*
 - CGPA 92.5/100
 - Master’s Thesis on algorithmic trading using reinforcement learning.

-Bachelor of Actuarial Science\
+The University of Hong Kong\
-*The University of Hong Kong, 2018*
+*Bachelor of Science in Actuarial Science, 2018*
 - Minor in Computer Science
 - Dean's List 2017-2018